Bolivia's Morales doubtful of full diplomatic ties with U.S. soon

 Local residents chew coca leaves, the main ingredient for cocaine when processed but which have only a mild stimulant effect in their natural form.
 Morales, a former coca farmer, has overseen a reduction in the coca crop in recent years.

-"The ministry of foreign affairs has asked for a meeting between presidents, but there has been no response."
+"The ministry of foreign affairs has asked for a meeting between presidents, but there has been no response," he said.

+U.S. State Department spokesman John Kirby said Washington was always seeking ways to improve the bilateral relationship, but added: "I don't have any updates ... with respect to the restoration of diplomatic relations."

 Morales gave his interview in Santa Cruz, a city of ornate colonial architecture and industrial warehouses, on the second day of a visit by Pope Francis to Bolivia amid a thawing of frosty relations between the Catholic Church and the government.